botify-hq/developers-docs/api_docs/markdowns/api/collections/collections.md

 #### Filters

-[[The BQL Filter documentation is available here.;bql-filter]] Fields are also to be prefixed on BQL Filters.
+[[The BQL Filter documentation is available here.;bql-filter]]

 #### Sort

-Each field on which we want to sort, can be specified through the format:
+Each field on which we want to sort can be specified through the format:
 ```JSON
 {
   "index": IDX,